 Yes, provided the structure was legally constructed with building permits and the structure can be upgraded to meet the building code requirements for a living unit.
 When an existing garage or other accessory structure is converted to an ADU, no additional building setback is required.
 The ADU must have independent exterior access from the existing residence.

 There is no minimum lot size required for an ADU.

 Yes, provided the garage was legally constructed with building permits and the structure can be upgraded to meet the building code requirements for a second story and a living unit.
 An ADU constructed above a garage must meet the setbacks required for that parcel.

 An ADU with less than 2 bedrooms can be up to 850 square feet and with 2 bedrooms can be up to 1,000 square feet.
 An attached ADU is limited to 50% of the primary dwelling floor area.
-A JADU can be up to 500 square feet and needs to be built within the framework of either the primary dwelling or ADU.
+A JADU can be up to 500 square feet and needs to be built within the framework of a single family detached primary dwelling.